 What makes a home a condo?
 I represent buyers and sellers all over Central Texas.
 When I’m not looking for specific buyers, I’m touring new communities.
 I have seen various types of condominium regimes and neighborhoods comprised of fee simple single-family houses.
 Think you can tell a fee simple house from a condo?
 Think again.
 The perception is that you can tell a single-family house or duplex from a condo just by looking at it.
 Truth be told, there is nothing about the style of a house that dictates its classification.

-How a house is classified is determined by whether the land the residence sits on is fee-simple or undivided.
+How a house is classified as a condominium used to be determined by whether the land the residence sits on is fee-simple or undivided.
 If the parcel is undivided, then the structure is in a condominium regime which gives owners partial interest in the land, and common areas.

-Condominium regimes can come in garden home, townhouses, single family, duplexes and multi-level designs.
-Many have backyards, which can make it impossible to tell by looking, how the property is classified.
-Fee simple properties are available in the same styles, with the exception of towers.
+Condominium regimes can come in a variety of architectural styles like garden homes, row houses, single-family, duplexes, and multi-level designs.
+Many have backyards, which can make it impossible to tell by looking, at how the property is classified.
+Single-family residential properties are available in the same styles, with the exception of tower buildings.
 Some people don’t want to live in a condominium regime because they feel too restricted in how they can utilize their backyards.
-Understand, fee-simple home owners still need to abide by city, deed and zoning restrictions.
-Fee-simple home owners can also be restricted through their homeowners’ associations.
+Understand, single-family residential homeowners still need to abide by city, deed, and zoning restrictions, and can also be restricted through their homeowners’ associations.

 Austin Condos for Sale

 As the population of Austin grows, the land is getting more and more scarce.
 Developers are getting more creative with condominium regimes which allow for a denser population of housing, along with a greater variety of home ownership options for buyers.
 Density guidelines in Austin are in the process of changing too.